OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 * "Removing email as a channel choice for customers will reduce the backlog and decrease unnecessary contact"
 * "Allocating a mix of the oldest contacts and newest contacts will eliminate the backlog"

+We also developed a suggested problem to solve:

+_"How can we gather customer information accurately via appropriate channels so that all enquiries are resolved in shortest time possible to meet customer and corporate expectations?"_

 We developed a set of personas for users of the service to help us examine user journeys to identify how well user needs were being met.

 ![Image of work showing user persona activity](/downloads/IMG_0891.jpg "User persona work")